 Once activated, visit Settings > Add Any Extension to Pages and enter .html, then click Update Settings.

-I WOULD NOT RECOMMEND doing this, because setting up a new permalink structure on WordPress is more concise and user-friendly.
+Pro Tip: I recommend NOT doing this, because setting up a new permalink structure on WordPress is more concise and user-friendly.

 If you had a site that received very little traffic, then I wouldn’t even worry about setting up redirects.
 Just focus on building traffic to your new and improved WordPress site.